 Angular does recognize

-NgIf because we imported it earlier.
+NgIf because you imported it earlier.

 The initial version of

-BrowserModule made all of its public components, directives and pipes visible
+BrowserModule made all of its public components, directives, and pipes visible

 to the component templates in